roborob17/CD_assignment/README.md

 It finally helped when I got to the use of the .sh file to get the pipeline working from Github to the droplet remote server.

 It took a long time getting the syntax right in the .yml files to get no more errors when running with the tests, but finally with a lot of trial and error I got it to work!
+Especially the specific errors you can see in the Actions itself are very helpful, so you can pinpoint where the problem lies and then go and solve it!